Travel to Shimla

 Old Paintings of ShimlaClick thumbnail to view full-size

-Shimla is surrounded by seven hills and located on on the seven spurs of a ridge.
-These hills offer a variety of explore to the visitors.
+Shimla is surrounded by seven hills and located on the seven spurs of a ridge.
+These hills offer a variety of exploring to the visitors.
 The hills are -

 1. Prospect Hill, on which the Kamna Devi temple is located.

 2. Summer Hill, where the campus of H.P.University is located.